ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A Journey Through Modern App Mobile Development</blockquote>

 <h3>3.
-How I Created a Personal Component Design System for iOS Apps - <a href="https://medium.com/@mireabot/how-i-created-a-personal-component-design-system-for-ios-apps-d3f9be6f426c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Complex UI in SwiftUI: Building a Banking Dashboard - <a href="https://medium.com/@mireabot/mastering-complex-ui-in-swiftui-building-a-banking-dashboard-000c6f2645d2" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Michael Kolkov`**

-<blockquote>Whether you’re building a personal app or working in a company where your team hasn’t moved UI components’ design to a separate library…</blockquote>
+<blockquote>As an iOS developer, have you ever found yourself stuck trying to create intricate user interfaces using SwiftUI?
+It’s a common challenge…</blockquote>

 <h3>4.
-SwiftUI Essentials: A Beginner’s Guide to Declarative iOS Development - <a href="https://medium.com/@chaudharyyagh/swiftui-essentials-a-beginners-guide-to-declarative-ios-development-b98b637d37e4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seamless Edge-to-Edge UI in Android 15 - <a href="https://medium.com/proandroiddev/seamless-edge-to-edge-ui-in-android-15-56853a8bee87" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yagh Chaudhary`**
+✍️ **posted by `ProAndroidDev`**

-<blockquote>Learn the core concepts of SwiftUI with in-depth examples, key insights for interviews, and practical use cases.</blockquote>
+<blockquote>Make your app more modern</blockquote>

 <h3>5.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>